 Another common type of plagiarism is the mashup.
-This happens when the whole paper is a string of quotes and paraphrases, with almost none of your own original thought.
+This happens when the whole paper is a string of quotes and paraphrases, with almost none of your own thought.
 Without that, it's just a bunch of pieces jumbled together with no real form.
 Your argument or thought is what gives shape and structure to your work, and connects all the pieces you take from others together so they make sense.

-To avoid this, don't just repeat the ideas you find, synthesize them to come up with your own thoughts.
-Read all your sources then decide what themes they have in common.
+To avoid this, don't just repeat the ideas you find, come up with and emphasize your own thoughts about what you read.
 Your original contribution comes from these decisions about what the sources are telling you.

 One helpful strategy is to use a quote sandwich when you write.
-First state the point you're trying to make, then give the quote or paraphrase in the middle, then explain how it contributes to your point.
+Every time you use a source, first state the point you're trying to make, then give the quote or paraphrase in the middle, then explain how it contributes to your point.
 This helps emphasize your own thinking about the source.